sdrasco/EdgeWalker/README.md

 ### Execution Statistics

-At the end of the execution, statistics are provided with details about the number of tickers processed, the number of requests sent to Polygon.io, the number of HTML panels generated, and the execution time.
-For example:
+At the end of the execution, statistics apear on the console describing the previous run, like this example:

 ```
 Number of tickers processed: 7,723